BioDataSage/ff-water-quality/README.md

 - Filtered the main dataset to keep only relevant data and dates on or before 2019, removing irrelevant columns to focus on necessary variables
 - Converted date variables to appropriate formats and created a combined key (country_year) joining country/region and year for easier merging.
 - Pivoted the main dataset to wide format with each indicator as a separate column for modeling.
-- Cleaned the fetal mortality dataset by selecting relevant dates, filtering, and creating a matching country_year key.
+- Cleaned the infant mortality dataset by selecting relevant dates, filtering, and creating a matching country_year key.
 - Merged the two cleaned datasets on country_year and date, renamed columns for clarity, removed missing data and duplicates, creating the final dataset ready for analysis

 ## Data Completeness Consideration